Welsh Seal: Elizabeth II

+Charles III

+Following the death of Elizabeth II and the ascension of Charles III on 8 September 2022, a new Welsh seal is expected to be struck.
+On 10 September 2022 it was ordered that "the First Minister of Wales is authorised to make use of the existing Welsh Seal until another Seal be prepared and authorised by His Majesty".

+Former seals

+Seals were also used by the Welsh princes, prior to the conquest of Wales in 1283.
+During the Welsh Revolt of 1400–c.
+1415, Owain Glyndŵr also struck a great seal for Wales and used it to seal official documents such as the Pennal Letter to the King of France.

 Llywelyn the Great

-On Llywelyn the Great' (Llywelyn ap Iorwerth) seal is dated to 1240.
+The seal of Llywelyn the Great (Llywelyn ap Iorwerth) is dated to 1240.
 Llywelyn is pictured armoured in surcoat holding a sword in his right hand and a shield on his left arm mounted on horse galloping to the right.

 Seals were used as a sign of authenticity of the signatory and a privy seal was sometimes added to the back of the wax seal to ensure further authenticity.
 Llywelyn ap Iorwerth is known to have used his privy or counter-seal such as in 1230, "sealing the letters with his secret seal because he has not his great seal with him".

 Llywelyn the Last

 The privy seal of Llywelyn the Last (Llywelyn ap Gruffydd), his wife Eleanor and his brother Dafydd are thought to have been melted down by the English after finding them upon their bodies to make a chalice in 1284.

 Archbishop Peckham, in his first letter to Robert Bishop of Bath and Wells dated 17 December 1282 stated "If the king wishes to have the copy [of the list] found in the breeches of Llywelyn, he can have it from Edmund Mortimer, who has custody of it and also of Llywelyn’s privy seal and certain other things found in the same place."